Masoudmashayekh/100_days_of_code_Python/README.md

 - Data Cleaning: Removing NaN Values and Duplicates
 - Preliminary Exploration: The Highest Ratings, Most Reviews, and Largest Size
-- Data Visualisation with Plotly: Create Pie and Donut Charts Link to work:
+- Data Visualisation with Plotly: Create Pie and Donut Charts
+- Numeric Type Conversions for the Installations & Price Data Link to work:

 Useful links: